 The Manchester Christmas markets are back, continuing a tradition that started in 1998.
-They’ve grown to become some of the busiest markets in the UK, drawing a big crowd daily.
+They’ve grown into some of the busiest in the UK, attracting big crowds daily.

-In 2023, you’ll find several markets scattered around the city centre.
-Keep reading to get all the details you’ll need for this year’s festivities.
+In 2024, several markets are spread across the city centre.
+Keep reading for all the details of this year’s festivities (provisional dates have been announced).

-Manchester Christmas Market dates: 10th November to 21st December 2023.
+Manchester Christmas Market dates: 8th November to 21st December 2024 (provisional).

 Opening times: 10am to 9pm.